Does Credit Monitoring Really Help?

 Prompt notifications can help you prevent financial fraud by spotting these transactions quickly.

-6. Credit score protection (that can also save you money)
+6. Credit score protection

 Your credit score impacts more than just your ability to take out loans.